Maine CAM Reconciliation Compliance Guide for Landlords

 Maine CAM Context

-Maine has relatively high property tax rates compared to the national average.
+Maine has relatively high property tax rates.
 Portland is the primary commercial market.
-Property is assessed at 100% of market value with local assessors conducting valuations.
+Property is assessed at 100% of market value by local assessors.
 Maine has TIF (Tax Increment Financing) districts that can affect how property tax is calculated for CAM purposes.

 Validate Your Maine Reconciliations